nitikagupta1403/WeaveAI/papers/CLO-SKET/CLO_SKET_Final_Methods.md

 Intervals were obtained by resampling complete garment identities.
 No p-values were assigned to these outcome-defined, strongly overlapping groups, and the thresholds were not optimized against the data.

-## 3.13 Algebraically coupled diagnostic
+## 3.13 Algebraically coupled calibration diagnostic

 Peak-shell magnitude error was